The VLOOKUP function is a premade function in Excel, which allows searches across columns.

 Note: Both 1 / 0 and True / False can be used in Range_lookup.

-let's take a example
+H5)=VLOOKUPH4),)A1:E11),)2)1)H4(3)let's take a example

 Use the VLOOKUP function to find the names based on their S No.

-is where the search result is displayed.
+H5 is where the search result is displayed.
 In this case, the names based on their S No.

-selected as lokup_value.
+H4selected as lokup_value.
 This is the cell where the search query is entered

 The range of the table is marked at table_array, A2:E11

-is entered as col_index_number.
+The number 2 is entered as col_index_number.
 This is the second column from the left and is

 the data that is being looked up.

-(True) is entered as range_lookup.
+1 (True) is entered as range_lookup.
 This is because the most left column has numbers only.

-If it was text, 0
+If it was text, 0 (False) would have been used.

-value.
+The function returns the #N/A value.
 This is because there have not been entered any value to the

-Search S No. H4
+Search S No. H4.

-Let enter a value to it, type H4(4)
+Let enter a value to it, type H4(4):

 THIS WEBSITE HAS A MOTIVE TO SPREAD THE INFORMATION ABOUT Web Development.